 Honors students receive priority scheduling for both their Honors and non-Honors classes.
 Honors students have access to academic advising every day in the Honors office, a place where students are warmly welcomed and encouraged to feel at home.
 Honors students receive personal attention and enjoy the sense of community, which are normally available only at small liberal arts colleges.
 For many students, these benefits ease the process of adjustment to college life.
 See all of the benefits here.

 Yes.
-The Honors Student Association (HSA) is one of the largest student organizations on the BGSU campus.
+The Honors Student Association (HSA) is one of the many student organizations on our BGSU campus.
 Led by an elected Roundtable, it offers Honors students informative programs, social events, and leadership and service opportunities.
-Honors students are also involved as Ambassadors, Peer Facilitators, Resident Assistants, and leaders within a variety of campus and community organizations.
+Honors students are also involved as Honors Ambassadors, Tour Guides, Peer Facilitators, Resident Assistants, and leaders within a variety of campus and community organizations.

 Yes, the Honors Learning Community, located in Founders Hall, is designated as Honors housing.
 Reserved for Honors students, Honors housing offers students a strong sense of community; regular opportunities for fun, relaxation and socializing; special programs of interest to students; and an environment in which the need to study is appreciated.
 The mission of the Honors Learning Community is to create a seamless educational environment that supports the goals of the Honors College.